OliverLysa/observatory-data-prep/README.md

 <summary>More info: Apparent consumption</summary>

-There are a range of methodologies available for analysing material flows, the choice of which will affect final estimates (ONS, ).
-The most widely established methodological framework for measuring material resource flows at a national level is the Economy-Wide Material Flow Accounting (EW-MFA) system ([Eurostat, 2018](https://seea.un.org/sites/seea.un.org/files/ks-gq-18-006-en-n.pdf)) which underpins the SNA SEEA Material Flow Accounts (SNA-SEEA-MFA).
-In a closed economy or at the global level, the sum of domestic resource extraction (DE) is equivalent to consumption-based material flow indicators such as domestic material consumption (DMC) or raw material consumption (RMC) as well as their equivalent input-based indicators such as direct material input (DMI) and Raw Material Input (RMI) as all trade flows net out.
+The most widely established methodological framework for measuring material resource flows at a national level is the Economy-Wide Material Flow Accounting (EW-MFA) system ([Eurostat, 2018](https://seea.un.org/sites/seea.un.org/files/ks-gq-18-006-en-n.pdf)) which also underpins the SNA SEEA Material Flow Accounts (SNA-SEEA-MFA) (Lysaght *et al.* 2022).

+In the language of these statistical systems, in a closed economy or at the global level, the sum of domestic resource extraction (DE) is equivalent to consumption-based material flow indicators such as domestic material consumption (DMC) or raw material consumption (RMC) as well as their equivalent input-based indicators such as direct material input (DMI) and Raw Material Input (RMI) as all trade flows net out.

 Domestic Material Consumption (DMC) is a headline indicator derived from the EW-MFA and SEEA-CF-MFA systems.
 It is currently the most widely used material flow-based indicator at the core of national statistical reporting on material flows.
 DMC is calculated by summing the used fraction of domestically extracted and harvested materials and the weight of imported raw materials, semi-finished and manufactured products, while excluding the weight of exported raw materials, semi-finished and manufactured products.
 DMC can therefore be written as:

 $$DE + PtB$$

 Where *DE* is domestic extraction and *PtB* defines the physical trade balance of *Im* i.e. imports and *Ex* i.e. exports.
 DMC excludes hidden flows throughout.
 A closely linked indicator, Direct Material Input (DMI) is based on the same methodology but incorporates the materials mobilised or used in the production of exported goods and services ([OECD, 2008](https://www.oecd.org/environment/indicators-modelling-outlooks/MFA-Guide.pdf)).

-This methodology can be applied at a sub-national level too albeit entirely within the confines of the technosphere by summing PtB and domestic production, and is often referred to as an 'apparent consumption' method.
+This methodology can be applied at a sub-national level too (albeit entirely within the confines of the technosphere) by summing domestic production and PtB, which is often referred to as an 'apparent consumption' method (e.g. Gray, 2021).

 </details>

 ###### Inputs

--   Prodcom data summarised by UNU
+-   Prodcom data summarised by UNU (output of script 001)
--   Trade data summarised by UNU
+-   Trade data summarised by UNU (output of script 002)

 ###### Workflow

-1. Import prodcom and trade data summarised by UNU to get domestic production, imports and exports
+1. Import prodcom and trade data summarised by UNU to compiled domestic production, imports and exports
+2. As Prodcom includes suppressed values to protect confidentiality ([ONS, 2018](https://www.ons.gov.uk/businessindustryandtrade/manufacturingandproductionindustry/methodologies/ukmanufacturerssalesbyproductsurveyprodcomqmi)) - the omission of which will present a data gap - omitted values are estimated.
+Following V.M. van Straalen (2017), a ratio is calculated between units exported (generally not suppressed) and units produced for years for which data is available.
+Where values are available in adjacent years, a straight line projection is used.
+Otherwise, a median is taken across these ratios and applied to the years for which data is missing based on a calculation of export units/ratio = prodcom units.
-2. Calculate indicators and key aggregates based on <https://www.resourcepanel.org/global-material-flows-database>
+3. Key indicators and aggregates are calculated
-3. Export combined and summarised data
+4. Data exported in CSV

 ###### Outputs

--   A spreadsheet of combined domestic production and trade data, as well as the following indicators:
+-   A CSV combining domestic production, import and export data, as well as the following indicators:
     -   Total imports - sum of EU and non-EU source imports
     -   Total exports - sum of EU and non-EU source exports
     -   Net trade balance - Imports - exports i.e. PtB